georgines/laravel-seo/README.md

 ## Testing

-Werxe\Address has a [PHPUnit](https://phpunit.de/) test suite.
+Werxe\LaravelSeo has a [PHPUnit](https://phpunit.de/) test suite.
 To run the tests, run the following command from the project folder.

 ```sh
 $ phpunit